jeffszusz/quora_upvote_challenge/README.md

 # Quora's Upvotes Challenge (JavaScript)

-I did this exercise with TDD using Mocha, Chai and Sinon.
+I used plain JavaScript with lodash, and did this exercise with TDD using Mocha and Chai.
+Output is logged in the JavaScript console.

-I used vanilla JavaScript with lodash.

 `app.js` contains application code and `test.js` contains unit tests.